sjparkinson/uncomplicated.systems/_posts/2018-06-19-docker-0111-docker-compose.md

 This works great when everything you need to run fits into a single `Dockerfile`, but what if your application needs a database, should that also be installed in the image?

 Let's think about how we'd develop a web application locally using Docker.
 It'll have a web process running the application, and a database of some sort.
+I'll call the collection of these two processes the _system_.

 If we take a look at the [best pratices for writing a Dockerfile](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#decouple-applications), we find there's a whole section on decoupling applications.

 > Each container should have only one concern.
 Decoupling applications into multiple containers makes it easier to scale horizontally and reuse containers.
-For instance, a web application stack might consist of three separate containers, each with its own unique image, to manage the web application, database, and an in-memory cache in a decoupled manner.

-In essence, we should try and run only one _process_ in each container.
+In essence, we should try and run only one [_process_](https://en.wikipedia.org/wiki/Process_(computing)) in each container.

 That's fine!
-We just need two images then to define our application, one for the web process, and one for the database.
+We'll need two images to define our system, one for the web process, and one for the database.